 "Reluctant" first started with a team of only two: myself and Julianna Shevchenko.
 I was the lead designer and in charge of the narrative and art.
 In eight weeks, we created a small prototype.

-Due to the team's size, we faced a lot of difficulties.
+Due to the team's size, we faced many difficulties.
 One of the biggest challenges was creating a prototype that implemented all the core mechanics of choice-based dialogue and fighting.
 The main focus was to create something that would introduce players to the world and characters.

 Another challenge was the scope.
 The goal was to have seven days for players to go through as Andrew.
-However, due to the amount of time we had and our size, we didn't even finish the first day.
+However, due to limited time, we didn't even finish the first day.

-The team began work on Reluctant after adding three new team members: Kevin Maeder (programmer), Czarisse Javier (character artist), and Avery Wesson (editor).
-With a bigger team, responsibilities were split evenly without being too overbearing.
+The team continued work on Reluctant after adding three new team members: Kevin Maeder (programmer), Czarisse Javier (character artist), and Avery Wesson (editor).
+With a bigger team, there was more to accomplish.
 With this, my roles had changed slightly.
 I was still the lead narrative designer, but I only focused on pixel art with the addition of a 2D artist.

 -More interactions with characters

--A redesigned combat system with moves that were based on coping mechanisms
+-A redesigned combat system with moves based on coping mechanisms

 -Updated art and animations